 Candidates must arrive by the time specified for the examination.
+Note the venue may be the Test Centre, or online at the candidate's premises and logged into the designated link (all are referred to as the "venue").
 Candidates who are not present as required by the time indicated will not be permitted to commence the examination.

 The required dress standard for candidates is professional attire.
+This should not include medical attire, such as white coats, lab coats or scrubs.